philanc/slua/README.md

 - base58 functions by Luke Dashjr (MIT)
 - md5 by Cameron Rich (BSD)

-Luazen and minisock are distributed under the MIT License (see file LICENSE)
+slua, luazen, l5 and the linenoise binding are distributed under the MIT License (see file LICENSE)

-Copyright (c) 2017  Phil Leblanc
+Copyright (c) 2020  Phil Leblanc